-Three completed questionnaires were returned to RQIA from a resident's representative and staff.
-Respondents described their level of satisfaction with this aspect of care as very satisfied and satisfied.
+One completed questionnaire was returned to RQIA anonymously.
+The respondent described their level of satisfaction with this aspect of care as neither satisfied nor unsatisfied.

-There were examples of good practice found throughout the inspection in relation to staff recruitment, induction, and training.
+There were examples of good practice found throughout the inspection in relation to staff training, supervision and appraisal and the home's environment.

-One area for improvement was identified in regard to the completion of competency and capability assessments with any person who is given the responsibility of being in charge of the home for any period of time in the absence of the registered manager.
+One area for improvement was stated for the second time in regard to the completion of competency and capability assessments for all staff who are left in charge in the absence of the registered manager.